skx/docker-api-gateway/README.md

 would only involve rewriting the haproxy.cfg template - perhaps adding a command-line flag to allow the user to choose which template to use would make that easier.

-Otherwise I think the only real changes would be to add verbosity-flag, and cleanup the code itself.
-(The docker-specific bits could go in a library.)

 ## Disclaimer